A recipe for your financial freedom

 2. Diversify across business sectors (eg. tech, retail, finance, mining, etc).

-3. Most people are terrible traders and stock-pickers so index funds (such as MSCI World, S&P 500, SA Top 40) are fantastic because they're already diversified and they follow the top performing equities.
+3. Most people are terrible stock pickers and traders so just buy index funds (such as MSCI World, S&P 500, SA Top 40).
+These are excellent for diversification and they track the top performing equities.

-7. Consider adding small amounts (up to 5% of your net worth) of other asset types to your portfolio, such as cryptocurrencies and precious metals.
-Perhaps up to 20% in the property sector.
+7. Consider allocating small amounts (up to 5% of your net worth) to other assets like cryptocurrencies and metals, and up to 20% in the property sector.

 3. Plan your retirement

-1. Keep your costs low and keep saving and investing until you reach your retirement figure.
-It's hard to calculate precisely, but the 4% rule can give you a ball-park figure.
+1. Keep costs low, save, and invest until reaching your retirement figure.
+It's hard to calculate, but the 4% rule can give you a ball-park figure.

 1. It's important to recognize that the 4% rule only gives you a rough target and you need to keep adjusting for your unique circumstance.

-3. So if you had R4.5m invested today it should be enough to let you withdraw 4% (R180k) and pay yourself R15k per month, increasing with inflation each year, until you die.
+3. If you had R4.5m invested today it should be enough to let you withdraw 4% (R180k) and pay yourself R15k per month, increasing with inflation each year, until you die.

-4. This formula already accounts for Inflation and Capital Gains Tax, but doesn't account for your unique needs and all the surprizes of life.
+4. This formula already accounts for Inflation and Capital Gains Tax, but doesn't account for your unique needs and all of life's surprises.

-5. Keep in mind that inflation will increase your cost of living as well as your retirement figure, and your needs may change so it's a moving target and you need to recalculate your retirement figure to keep up with your cost of living.
+5. Keep in mind that inflation will increase your cost of living as well as your retirement figure, and your needs may change so it's a moving target that you need to recalculate periodically.

-2. Buying a home is big investment which often turns into costly mistake.
-If you do buy a home make sure it fits into your long term plan and also have a backup plan.
+2. Buying a home is big investment which can often be a very costly mistake.
+If you do buy property make sure it fits into your long term plans, and ensure you have a backup plan.